 If you were running Performance Toolkit for VM 4.4.0 then your customized Performance Toolkit files resided on the CCC minidisk or SFS directory VMSYS:4VMPTK40.PERFTK.CUSCONFIG.
-In this new level of Performance Toolkit for VM the customized files will reside on the 1CC minidisk or SFS directory VMSYS.5VMPTK30.PERFTK.CONFIG.
-Since the 1CC minidisk (or SFS directory) is now a production build disk for the customized files, in order to preserve your changes to these files you will need to update the files using the VMSES/E Local Modification procedure.
+In this new level of Performance Toolkit for VM the customized files will reside on the 1CC minidisk or SFS directory VMSYS.5VMPTK40.PERFTK.CONFIG.
+Since the 1CC minidisk (or SFS directory) is now a production build disk you will need to update the customizable files using the VMSES/E Local Modification prodcedure in order to preserve your changes to these files.
 Refer to 6.3, "Tailoring Performance Toolkit for VM Customization Files" on page 14 for instructions on modifying or changing the Performance Toolkit for VM customizable files.